pat-vik/YACS/README.md

 Scheduling	Algorithms:

 1. Random: The Master chooses a machine at random.
-It then checks if the machinehas free slots available.
+It then checks if the machine has free slots available.
 If yes, it launches the task on the machine.
 Else, it chooses another	machine at random.
 This	process	continues	until	a	free slot is found.

 2. Round-Robin: The	machines are ordered based on worker_id of the Worker running on the machine.
 The	Master picks a machine in	round-robin	fashion.
 If the machine does not have	a free slot, the Master moves	on to	the	next worker_id in the	ordering.
 This process continues until a free	slot is	found.